-- Term of Notes Five (5) years from issuance ("Maturity"). - Annual Interest Rate 2.25% per annum.
-All interest shall be cumulative and non-compounded. - Soil Restoration Pool Payment 0.5% per annum.
-(See "Soil Restoration Pool.") - Interest will begin to accrue commencing on issuance of a Note. - Interest will be paid semi-annually in arrears, on July 15 and January 15 of each year.
+- Term of Notes Five (5) years from issuance ("Maturity"). - Annual Interest Rate 2.0% per year per annum.
+All interest shall be cumulative and non-compounded. - Interest will begin to accrue commencing on issuance of a Note. - Interest will be paid semi-annually in arrears, on July 15 and January 15 of each year.
 Payment will be pro-rated for partial period ownership. - The principal amount of the Notes will be paid in full on Maturity, together with accrued interest, if any. - The Notes will be unsecured.
-The Noteholder will have no lien nor right to foreclose upon any Farmland Investment. - Iroquois Valley Farms LLC (i.e. the Company) is the borrower and is legally obligated to repay the Notes.
+The Noteholder will have no lien nor right to foreclose upon any Farmland Investment.

+- Iroquois Valley Farms LLC (i.e. the Company) is the borrower and is legally obligated to repay the Notes.
 IQVF REIT is not the borrower and will have no legal obligation to repay the Notes. - The Notes will not be guaranteed.

-Noteholders will be creditors of the Company and will have no ownership, management or profits rights, or voting rights in the Company or its affiliates, including but not limited to IQVF REIT.
+Noteholders will be creditors of the Company and will have no ownership, management, profits rights, or voting rights in the Company or its affiliates, including but not limited to IQVF REIT.
 Noteholders, as creditors, will only have rights to repayment of principal and interest under the Notes.

-Noteholders shall be of equal priority in this Offering and shall be of equal priority with other unsecured creditors of the Company.
-The Company may take out mortgage loans in order to finance the purchase of certain Farmland Investments.
+Noteholders shall be of equal priority in this Offering and shall be of equal priority with other unsecured creditors of the Company including, for example, holders of prior series of Soil Restoration Notes.
+The Company has and may again take out mortgage loans in order to finance the purchase of certain Farmland Investments.
 Such loans, if any, will likely be secured by the respective Farmland Investment, and will likely be senior to the interests of Noteholders with respect to the particular Farmland Investment.
+For example, the Company's own lines of credit are secured by specific Farmland Investments.